paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 Section 3300, acts Aug.
 10, 1956, ch.
 1041, 70A Stat.
 186; July 12, 1960, Pub.
 L. 86–616, § 1(2), 74 Stat.
 386, provided for selection board procedure when promotion-list officers in regular grade of first lieutenant, captain, or major are to be considered for promotion under [section 3299 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3299&num=0&edition=prelim).
 See section 611 et seq. of this title.

 #### Amendments
+2024—Subsec. (b)(1).
+Pub.
+L. 118–159, § 841(1)(A), amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “obtaining a joint recommendation by the Under Secretary of Defense for Acquisition and Sustainment and the Chief Information Officer of the Department of Defense, on the basis of a risk assessment by the Under Secretary of Defense for Intelligence and Security, that there is a significant supply chain risk to a covered system;”.

+Subsec. (b)(2).
+Pub.
+L. 118–159, § 841(1)(B), struck out “with the concurrence of the Under Secretary of Defense for Acquisition and Sustainment,” after “in unclassified or classified form,” in introductory provisions.

+Subsec. (b)(3)(A).
+Pub.
+L. 118–159, § 841(1)(C)(i), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “the information required by [section 3204(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3204/e/2&num=0&edition=prelim);”.

+Subsec. (b)(3)(B) to (D).
+Pub.
+L. 118–159, § 841(1)(C)(ii), (iii), redesignated subpar.
+(D) as (B) and struck out former subpars.
+(B) and (C) which read as follows:

+“(B) the joint recommendation by the Under Secretary of Defense for Acquisition and Sustainment and the Chief Information Officer of the Department of Defense as specified in paragraph (1);

+“(C) a summary of the risk assessment by the Under Secretary of Defense for Intelligence that serves as the basis for the joint recommendation specified in paragraph (1); and”.

+Subsecs. (c) to (e).
+Pub.
+L. 118–159, § 841(2), (3), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c).
+Prior to amendment, text of subsec. (c) read as follows: “The head of a covered agency may not delegate the authority provided in subsection (a) or the responsibility to make a determination under subsection (b) to an official below the level of the service acquisition executive for the agency concerned.”

 2021—Pub.
 L. 116–283, § 1813(g), renumbered [section 2339a of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2339a) as this section.

 Subsec. (b)(1).
 Pub.
 L. 116–283, § 1081(a)(36), inserted “and Security” after “for Intelligence”.